Saad888/AutoSynthesis/README.md

 ## 5. Contact Info

 If you have any questions, comments, feedback, or run into any issues, please contact me either here or on discord (Xaad#1337)

+---

+## 6. New Features and ToDo

+Currently rolling updates are disabled and so I don't plan on making any new features soon.
+If EW breaks the app I'll get it fixed with rolling updates enabled, otherwise I'll release a new version early in EW with a few new features

+1. Full craft timer
+2. Auto repair sequence